-Service Business Plans Purpose: A Service Business Plan is a planning tool which all service areas are required to complete.
-It allows services to set a plan for the next three years, assess what went well, learn from what didn't and measure the impact the service has made on people and places of Monmouthshire.
-Service Plans ensure clear alignment between the council's priorities and objectives, and detail the actions the service will be undertaking, performance measures to assess progress and risks facing the service and mitigating actions.
-Service business planning and regular evaluation of our How well Policy Indamental to how we operate.
-Service Business Plans should be completed using the service business are we doing? , planning principles, which are things that should be applied within all plans.
+Service Business Plans Purpose: allows services to didn't and measu Service Plans ens the actions the se facing the service s Plan is a planning tool which all service areas are required to complete.
+It is set a plan for the next three years, assess what went well, learn from what are the impact the service has made on people and places of Monmouthshire.
+The impact the service has made on people and places of Monmouthshire.
+The impact the service has made on people and places of Monmouthshire.
+The impact the service has made on people and places of Monmouthshire.
+The impact the service will be undertaking, performance measures to assess progress and risks and mitigating actions.
+Service business planning and regular evaluation of our undamental to how we operate.
+How well Policy Service Business Plans should be completed using the service business are we doing? , planning principles, which are things that should be applied within all plans.
 These include a plan on a page to give an overview of the service area; actions that the service will take over the next three years; evaluate the performance of the service; measures to track performance; alignment with organisational goals including corporate plan goals and the Future Generations act; and key risks facing the service.
 A template is available to all staff who complete service business plans.
 This template was designed to ensure plans meet the planning principles.
 Plans should be updated every quarter, and a self-evaluation should be done at the end of the financial year.
 A new quality assurance template was recently developed to assess whether the plans are meeting the planning principles and whether they are being regularly updated.
 This quality assurance report assesses against the key areas of the service business plans, namely plan on a page; action plan; measures; alignment; risks; finances; and evaluation (completed annually).
 This template was used to assess the quality of each plan.
 A traffic light system was used to indicate how well a section had been completed, where green meant a section was completed well, amber meant the section needed improvement and red meant the section was either not complete or completed incorrectly.
 Comments were also provided for each section, with advice on how to improve if a section was labelled as amber or red.
 This facilitated officers to easily identify which areas of their plan needed improvement, helping them to focus on key aspects.
 Implementation The most recent of quality assurance of service business plans was completed during Q2 of 2022/23 using the developed template.
 We found that most plans required improvement.
 At this time nearly half were updated to Q1 with some still in draft form.
 The outcome of the quality assurance showed that some sections were consistently not completed robustly.
 These include progress updates on actions, alignment with the Future Generations act, actions not being specific enough, resources not identified, and the risk section being incomplete.
 The performance measurement section was also not used effectively in many plans.
 This limits the ability of services to use their service business plans to robustly plan, manage, and evaluate their performance and their role in delivering and informing the Council strategic objectives and risks.